soi-20/brains/_posts/1930-01-02-narratives.md

 I created two theories to explain the difference in investing perspectives between Andreessen and Thiel.

-### Game of Window(timing)
+### Game of Window (Timing)

 There are lot's of rooms in this building(market), and there are lots of treatures(opportunities) in those rooms.
 You may know how many golds in some rooms, but you won't know when will it open.
-You need good tools and good timing to get those rewards.
+You need good tools and good timing to open the doors to get those rewards.

-### Game of Creation(a new game)
+### Game of Creation (A New Game)

-You create another building, another layer of the game.
+In this game, you create another building, another layer of the game.

 You create new rooms others hard to even find it.
 Mostly, It's "unpopular idea" so no one but you wants to build it.

 ## Marc Andreessen: Compete In the Game of Window